postcard from →Galle.

 FAQ

 How long do you need in Galle?
 Half a day is enough to walk the Fort and see the main points.
-A full day lets you move at a slower pace, visit the fish market in the morning, and explore the streets properly.
+A full day lets you move at a slower pace, take in the Maritime Museum, and explore the streets properly.
 I can shape a route around however much time you have.

 Is the Galle Fort suitable for families?
 Yes — the streets are calm, the walls are easy to walk, and children tend to enjoy the scale of the fort and the ocean views from the ramparts.
 The cricket ground is usually a hit too.